jhill1/SEPwC/source/R_conditionals.inc.rst

       [1] "This mark is too high."

-   which is because 100 is converted to a string by R to do the comparison. "test" is > than "100" ("t" is after "1" in the alphabet).
+   which is because 100 is converted to a string by R to do the comparison. ``test`` is > than "100" ("t" is after "1" in the alphabet).
 You need to be careful of this when doing comparisons!

 .. youtube:: Czeh0-sUgtM